Mario Pinball Land

+The game received mixed reviews from critics, who praised the game's presentation, especially its excellent graphics, and its premise of blending Mario with pinball, but criticized its high difficulty level alongside the playfield reset mechanic of its tables, with some also faulting its overall short length.

 Gameplay

 Mario, a ball, has just been hit by a flipper.
 Note the counters for stars, coins, and lives on the HUD.

+The game is entirely single-player.
 To proceed, Mario must collect enough stars to open specific doors, a gameplay element borrowed from Super Mario 64.
 There are 35 stars to collect in total.
 Mario must explore different areas to reach his aim of saving the princess.
 There are five different worlds, each guarded by a boss.
 The worlds consist of the Fun Fair (the main starting area), Grassy Greens, Frosty Frontier, Shifting Sands, and Bowser's Castle.

 Plot

 Mario and Princess Peach visit a funfair and wait in line to try a ride called the Air Cannon, where the rider is turned into a ball via the Spherasizer and shot out of the cannon.
 As Peach is about to take her turn, two Goombas kidnap her by aiming the cannon towards Bowser's Castle.
 To save Peach, Mario uses the Spherasizer to turn into a ball, allowing for the pinball action of the game.